montagejs/montage-wordpress/README.md

 ### Application Structure

-The contents of the Popcorn sample application are structured into the following directories and files:
+The contents of the application are structured into the following directories and files:

 * assets/ — Contains global styles and images for the application.
 * node_modules/ — Contains the dependencies that power the application in development.